chesslablab/spablab/CONTRIBUTING.md

 $ git checkout -b issue/236-update-to-MUI-5
 ```

 That's it!

-For further information please visit:
+### How to run Redux Chess

+If you want to contribute to this repo please make sure to read:

 - [Redux Chess Testing Application](https://github.com/chesslablab/testing-redux-chess)
 - [PHP Chess Server](https://github.com/chesslablab/chess-server)